FloJer/ResearchSkills_Assignment4-1/README.md

 The set of routines may be extended to 2D plane strain odr axi-symmetric FEA of laplacian, diffusion, elastic & coupled problems.

-This files are part of the course CIVIL-423 'Computational Geomechanics' and should be regarded as such.
+These files are part of the course CIVIL-423 'Computational Geomechanics' and should be regarded as such.
 Information on licencing (GNU-GPL) is given in the LICENCE file.
 Credits go to the author Brice Lecampion and his PhD-students at EPFL.